nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   <img src="images/tapa banner.png">
 </p>

+**Introduction**<br>
-TAPA (Teaching Assistant's Personal Assistant) is a desktop app that allows TAs to better manage their student’s progress, especially for those who are teaching multiple classes/modules at the same time.
+TAPA (Teaching Assistant's Personal Assistant) is a desktop app that allows TAs to better manage their student’s contact details and progress, especially for TAs who are teaching multiple classes/modules at the same time.
 It is optimised for use on a CLI.

+**Purpose of This User Guide**<br>
+The intended audience of this guide includes TAs who are interested in using TAPA, and anyone interested in learning more about TAPA.
+This guide aims to get you started with TAPA, and introduce you to all the features TAPA has to offer.
+As mentioned earlier, TAPA operates on a CLI.
+If you have no prior experience with a CLI, you can learn more about this in the [Features](#features) section introduction.

+**Using This User Guide**<br>
+This guide offers explanations for each feature found in TAPA, as well as how to use them to meet your student management needs.
+If you want to get started with TAPA as soon as possible, simply follow our [Quick Start](#quick-start) tutorial.
+Otherwise, you can find an overview of the features discussed in this guide in the following Table of Contents:

 * Table of Contents
 {:toc}